QZBrainon/deliveryApp/README.md

 Then, if you don't want to configure environment variables, start a docker container using the docker-compose file

-If you dont have docker installed and you're a Linux user, follow this installation guide [Docker Guide](https://docs.docker.com/engine/install/ubuntu/)
+If you dont have docker installed and you're a Linux user, follow this installation [guide](https://docs.docker.com/engine/install/ubuntu/)

 Also, you'll need to install [Docker Compose](https://docs.docker.com.zh.xy2401.com/v17.12/compose/install/)